Standard conditions of hiring all of the halls

 b) The hirer shall pay as deposit 25% of the cost of the booking.
 Such deposit shall normally only be refundable to the Hirer in the event of the Management Committee cancelling the booking in pursuance of Rule 3c.

 The hirer shall pay the balance of fees due before the conclusion of the booking, as may be directed by the Halls Administrator.
-If the Hirer wishes to cancel the booking and the Management Committee is unable to conclude a replacement booking; the question of the repayment of the fees paid (less the deposit) shall be in the discretion of the Management Committee.
+If the Hirer wishes to cancel the booking and the Management Committee is unable to conclude a replacement booking; the question of the repayment of the fees paid (less the deposit) shall be at the discretion of the Management Committee.
 In the event of the Management Committee cancelling the booking in accordance with Rule 3c, all fees (including the deposit) paid by the Hirer shall be refunded to him/her.

 c) The hirer shall leave the halls in as good order and in as clean condition as at the start of the hiring.
 If there is a default the Charity will charge for putting the hall in good order.